 With art from @sortaintersting and a dark stained sidewall, these skis are sure to grab as much attention in the lift line as they do when you are shredding the gnar!

 "They do everything I want them to, they far exceeded my already high expectation"

-- Harrison Buck (pictured at right on one of those deeper days)
+- Harrison Buck (pictured on one of those deeper days)

 |Vitals (mm)||tip: 148

 On our semi custom skis we use a standard flex pattern, which is appropriate for most skiers.
 The flex pattern for this ski has been designed to match the overall design of this ski and to provide a smooth and responsive feel for the ski